Esri/dynamic-situational-awareness-qt/docs/README.md

 ***Developer tips:***

 - Both viewshed and line of sight analysis are calculated using the GPU and operate only on the data displayed on the map.
 This means that the accuracy of these analyses are limited by the current resolution of the displayed data and the elevation surface.
-- Because DynamicEntities are a kind of GeoElement, MessageFeed layers can also be used as the target of the analysis tools.
+- Because [DynamicEntities] are a kind of GeoElement, they can be used within MessageFeed layers as the target of the analysis tools.

 ## Alerts and conditions